Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 6. Click **Save**.
 7. Go to **Handover Settings**.
 8. In **Agent Assist Flow**, select the Agent Assist Flow, that you created in the first steps.
 9. In **Agent Assist Config**, select the config which you recently created via API.
-10. In case wanted, a transcript tile to display the conversation with the customer can be added by enabling the toggle in the Agent Assist Settings.
+10. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the Agent Assist Settings.
 11. Click **Save**.

 ## Configure an Agent Assist Flow